castellk4691/Project/README.md

 ## Try It Yourself
 https://castellk4691.github.io/Project
+(p.s. not the final version because I couldn't figure out how to update the link.)

 ## What I Learned
 I learned that to make something work the way you want it, you really have to go through trial and error and make changes until your satisfied.